rocicorp/replicache/doc/docs/guide-arch.md

 Replicache is a persistent key/value store that lives inside your web app.
 Use it as your app's state, in place of things like MobX, Redux, Recoil, Apollo, etc.

-You don't need REST or GraphQL APIs when you use Replicache either.
-Instead, Replicache continuously synchronizes with your server in the background using two special endpoints: `replicache-push` and `replicache-pull`.
+You don't need REST or GraphQL APIs when you use Replicache.
+Instead, read and write directly from Replicache, as if it was in-memory state.
+Replicache continuously synchronizes its state with your server in the background using two special endpoints: `replicache-push` and `replicache-pull`.

 To learn more about the big picture of Replicache, see [the design document](./design.md).